Nischal-Ad/react-stater/Readme.md

 change project title and icon in index.html

-### Package.json

-if needed change package name and its description in package.json

 ### LocalAxios

-insert "baseUrl" in localAxios.ts in common->utils
+insert "baseUrl" in localAxios.ts in utils->localAxios.ts

 ### Title

-insert app name in title in common->components
+insert app name in PageHeading.tsx in components->PageHeading.tsx